4ndr0666/4ndr0serviceguard/README.md

 ---

-## The Solution: The Nullifier Protocol
+## The Solution: The Ghost Protocol

 `4ndr0serviceguard` enforces a **default-deny Service Worker policy**, blocking all registrations globally unless explicitly allowed.
+The Ghost Protocol is a significant upgrade from the previous Nullifier Protocol, providing a much stealthier and more robust method of nullification.

 - Everyday users get faster, cleaner, and more private browsing.
 - Operators can surgically dismantle Service Worker protections, revealing hidden endpoints, bypassing client-side validation, and triggering legacy fallbacks.